PedrobyJoao/Graphs/README.md

 # Graph Algorithms

 I'm currently studying some algorithms with the book "Grokking Algorithms".<br>
 Right now, I'm into GRAPHS.
-So this repository is for study purposes only.<br>
+So this repository is for study purposes only.<br><hr>
 ### Graphs
 are structure models to study the relation between objects.
 The objects are represented by vertices (nodes) and each of them are connected by an edge.
 Graphs can be ordered/unordered and weighted/unweighted.
 <hr>